dgerod/my-python-tricks/README.md

 # My Python Tricks

 I am working on Python 2.7 so it is possible that some trick does not work in Python 3, or maybe there are better options.
+Please, be aware that I am not always following the pythonic way :stuck_out_tongue_winking_eye: .

 ## Checking arguments and return types